d4nnguyen/hyakusenrenma/README.md

 ## EXECUTION

-1. Make sure you have Ruby install on your local computer
+1. Make sure you have Ruby installed on your local computer
 2. Clone/Copy the code to a file_name.rb to your local computer
 3. Open your terminal then cd to the folder that contains the file_name.rb
 4. Run the file using ‘ruby file_name.rb’